gerritnowald/polygon/README.md

 Vertices = [[x0,y0],[x1,y1],[x2,y2],...]: 2D-coordinates of vertices

 - Polygon can be open or closed (i.e. first = last vertex)
-- Area is positive for anti-clockwise order of vertices
 - holes can be defined by cutting in and clockwise order